feathersjs/docs/guides/basics/starting.md

   console.log('A new message has been created', message);
 });

-// A function that creates a new message and the logs
+// A function that creates new messages and then logs
-// all existing messages on the service
+// all existing messages
 (async () => {
   // Create a new message on our message service await app.service('messages').create({